Description

 Value for Money

-While I won’t disclose the exact price, this guitar is undeniably a bargain.
+Leo Jaymz also sells an unfinished TL style build kit, and both sit within the electric guitars section.
+Pricing varies by retailer, but this guitar is undeniably a bargain.
 It offers premium features such as a mahogany body, ebony fretboard, and customized humbuckers that are rare at this price point.
-Even factoring in the cost of minor upgrades—like a new nut or bridge—the Leo Jaymz LJ-LP is still an excellent investment for beginners and intermediate players alike.
+Even factoring in the cost of minor upgrades, such as a new nut or bridge, the Leo Jaymz LJ-LP is still an excellent investment for beginners and intermediate players alike.

 Pros